 The Blue Star Fern aka Phlebodium Aureum [Pol-ee-PODE-ee-um AW-re-um] is an evergreen, tender fern, which is popular as a houseplant.

-This fern also known as – Polypodium aureum and Golden Polypody – is native to the tropical regions of the Caribbean, North America, and South America.
+This fern is also known by the common name – Polypodium aureum and Golden Polypody – and is native to the tropical regions of the Caribbean, North America, and South America.

-There, it typically grows as an epiphyte, meaning it starts growing on a plant’s surface and attains the nutrients and moisture it needs from water, rain, air, and any debris buildup around it.
+There, the blue star fern typically grows as an epiphyte, meaning it starts growing on a plant’s surface and attains the nutrients and moisture it needs from water, rain, air, and any debris buildup around it.